 Over-communication with colleagues and other parties to contracts is a good rule of thumb as you work remotely.
-If you are working virtually with a client who isn’t as well-versed on contract law as you are, try and be as patient and transparent as possible.
+If you are working virtually with a client who isn’t as well-versed in contract law as you are, try and be as patient and transparent as possible.
 It could be any type of contract: buy-side, sell-side, or a corporate acquisition offer.
 Set expectations of how long each contract review cycle should take.
 And ask the other party to the contract for the same consideration.

 EverydayHealth.com offers more self-care and survival tips for remote working – for newbies and veterans alike:

-Let's face it, each of us adapts to working remotely in a different way.
+Let’s face it, each of us adapts to working remotely in a different way.
 Some exercise exhaustively early in the morning before settling in behind a desk at a realistic hour.
 Others do not know when to unplug.
-They find themselves still reviewing business contract at 2 a.m.
+They find themselves still reviewing business contracts at 2 a.m.
 And getting too deeply immersed in terms and conditions can drag into the wee hours of the morning.